Is Crypto Loan Safe?

 Unlike traditional loans, crypto loans do not take a look at a credit score, meaning more people have access to crypto loans than conventional loans, mainly those who have been deemed not credit worthy by banks and those who simply do not even have bank accounts.
 Instead, users use their own digital assets as collateral for the lender to hold until the loan has been paid off.
 What this does mean is that there is a liquidation risk.

 Crypto loan also differs from traditional loan in the way in which loans collect interest.
+Also, you can read more about other crypto lending platforms which offer bitcoin loans as well.
 Traditional loans collect interest statements monthly, whereas crypto loans collect micro-interest daily or even hourly in some cases.
 Also, because crypto is so volatile and prone to price swings based on news and spot buys, loans are typically available for shorter time frames, such as between 7 and 180 days.

 When borrowing cryptocurrencies on platforms like Binance, you must remember that there is always a liquidation risk.
 When you put, for say, ETH up as collateral, you are betting that the price of ETH won’t fall below a certain amount and that certain amount is determined by how much you borrow and how much collateral is put upfront.